Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 > Life's what happens when your busy making other plans ~John Lennon

 ## What?
-Lets get straight into it; what's the plan?
+Lets get into it; what's this plan?
 Well, for the plan to be distributed it means that it's authorship need be distributed and that the participants must write it.

-How does the community do that if it's alive and poly-centric?
-It can't.
-The plans changing immanently as humans are just another part of the living world and this realm is rapidly communicating all the time; every one of us emits a million biophotons a second - with the strength of a candle light two miles in the distance and the intensity of a lazerbeam ~**Cosmic serpent**.
+How does the community do that given it's alive and poly-centric?
+The plans changing immanently as we are just another part of the living world; a realm thats communicating all the time; every one of us emits a million biophotons a second - with the strength of a candle light two miles in the distance and the intensity of a lazerbeam ~**Cosmic serpent**.
 So a distributed governance implementation plan is a speculation of the future based on an uncertain snapshot... thats not going to work.

 Right, so plan must be a living process.
 So what does a distributed governance implementation process look like?
 Well this again I don't know because its happening in real time and being only a part unable to see the macroscopic whole I'm blind.
 Even if I could examine whole with such a gods ee view; the living world is complex, emergent and even chaotic so I doubt it would make sense.
 There are infinite unknowns here so we're dealing with uncertainty, and due to this hazard agency can exist.